Yankees' Judge, Sanchez to participate in Home Run Derby | New Country 923

 NEW YORK (AP) — The lineup is set for the Home Run Derby, and here come the Baby Bombers.

-Aaron Judge and Gary Sanchez, the young sluggers who lead the New York Yankees’ offense, will participate in the long ball contest July 10 during All-Star festivities in Miami.
+Aaron Judge and Gary Sanchez, the young sluggers who power the New York Yankees’ offense, will participate in the long ball contest July 10 during All-Star festivities in Miami.

 Judge, a rookie who homered in his first major league at-bat last August, tops the majors with 27 home runs.
-He entered Monday leading the American League with a .330 batting average and 62 RBIs.
+He leads the American League with a .330 batting average and 62 RBIs.

-“I’m excited,” he said.
+“I’m excited,” he said Monday.
 “We’ve got a good group of guys going.
 Getting a chance to go up against Gary is going to be fun.
 So I think we’re both looking forward to that.”

 The 24-year-old Sanchez is hitting .294 with 13 homers and 40 RBIs despite missing nearly a month with a strained biceps.
 He belted 20 home runs in 53 games as a rookie last season.